 Agmatine sulfate has an ammonia and sulfur smell.
-This may not be very noticeable in smaller quantities of the powder, but is more pronounced if you’ve ever opened a barrel or several kilogram supply of agmatine sulfate.
+This may not be noticeable in smaller quantities of powder, but it’s more pronounced if you’ve ever opened a barrel or several kilogram supply.

 Agmatine’s Benefits and Effects

-Mood: An animal study was conducted, which deduced that dosages of 6.4mg of agmatine per kg of body weight may reduce symptoms of depression.
+An animal study was conducted, which found that dosages of 6.4mg of agmatine per kg of body weight may reduce symptoms of depression.
 Examine.com also includes agmatine in its mood and depression stack.

 Agmatine Side Effects and Safety

 Due to vasodilation, agmatine should reduce blood pressure.

 Do not take this supplement if you have hypotension.

 Stop supplementation if you feel light headed, especially after standing up, or experience dizziness.